juliariec/juliariec.com/src/pages/now.md

 - Working as a full stack developer in Toronto.
 - Writing content for this blog.
-- Trying to keep up with running and cycling for as long as the weather permits.
+- Trying to keep up with running for as long as the weather permits.
-- Practicing my tree identification skills.
 - Reading about algorithms, the alignment problem, and the attention economy.
+- Taking notes on some of the books I've finished.
 - Gearing up for Christmas!

 &nbsp;